NY Elizabeth private sales is catered to qualified clients with a range of $100,000 to $100M USD per transaction

 10,000+ Active Bidders

-NY Elizabeth Private buyers list include museums, private collectors, celebrities, institutions, family offices, private equities, venture capitals, hotels, and hedge funds.
+NY Elizabeth Private buyers list include museums, private collectors, celebrities, architectural firms, movie studios, interior designers, family offices, private equities, venture capitals, hotels, and hedge funds.

 To Join our Private sales you must be invited.
 We offer two options in our private sales.
 One: you can buy individual piece/collection as they come available, we will notify you via email.
 Two: You can allocate a deposit minimum: $1m USD for NY Elizabeth to acquire on your behalf.

-Master Paintings, Rare Watches, Automotive, Important Glass, Islamic & Ancient Art.
+Master Paintings, Modern Art, Rare Watches, Automotive, Important Glass & Decorative Art, Islamic & Ancient Art.

 EXTREMELY RARE LARGE BEAUTIFUL AMBER ENAMELED GLASS